bskrainka/bskrainka.github.io/consulting.md

 I offer a broad range of data science consulting services, including:

-* Solving data science problems -- from the business question through deployment
+* Solving data science problems -- from the business question through to deployment
 * Teaching and mentoring
 * Speaking at conferences
 * Building data science strategy and teams